arangodb/docs/3.6/architecture-replication.md

 ### Replication overhead

 As the _master_ servers are logging any write operation in the _write-ahead-log_ anyway replication doesn't cause any extra overhead on the _master_.
 However it will of course cause some overhead for the _master_ to serve incoming read requests of the _slaves_.
-Returning the requested data is however a trivial task for the _master_ and should not result in a notable performance degration in production.
+Returning the requested data is however a trivial task for the _master_ and should not result in a notable performance degradation in production.